wwwweb/CRMod/README.md

 ### Linux / Mac

-Linux and macOS are supported by BepInEx, but step 1 of the installation above needs some extra steps.
+Linux and macOS are supported by BepInEx and CRMod, but step 1 of the installation above needs some extra steps.
 Chaos Reborn is usually run as a Windows game through a compatibility layer (Proton/Crossover/...), so the Windows version of BepInEx is used, and the game has to be launched with an additional command line parameter or compatibility layer setting, especially regarding `winhttp.dll`.
 The exact steps depend on your setup and are easy to find via a web search.
 I have not tested this myself, so please look up the exact parameter for your platform.

 Untested on Linux/Mac - feedback welcome.